About Natural Dreamwork

 MARY JO HEYEN

-Mary Jo Heyen is a practitioner of Natural Dreamwork.
-She has a diverse private practice working with clients of all ages and backgrounds.
-Her practice also includes her volunteer work with the dreams and visions of those in hospice, their families and grief groups.
-Mary Jo offers dream presentations and workshops on a variety of dream-related topics including “Dreaming into the Mystery” helping families and caregivers learn how to be with the dreams and visions of their dying, “Who Are Those Guys?” which explores the characters who come to us in our dreams and “Integration of Meditation and Dreamwork.”
+Mary Jo Heyen, M.Ed., is a practitioner of Natural Dreamwork.
+She has a diverse private practice working with clients of all ages and backgrounds, as well as supervising new dreamwork practitioners.
+Her practice also includes her volunteer work with the dreams and visions of those in hospice, their families and grief groups, honoring the gift of their dreams at this most important threshold.
+Mary Jo offers dream presentations, workshops and classes on a variety of dream-related topics including “Dreaming into the Mystery” helping families and caregivers learn how to be with the dreams and visions of their dying, “The Natural Dreamwork Approach”, a class on the unique way Natural Dreamwork looks at our dreams, “Who Are Those Guys?” which explores the characters who come to us in our dreams and “Integration of Meditation and Dreamwork,” how both practices support and deepen each other.
 Working with dream clients in person, phone or Skype you can find out more about her work at www.maryjoheyen.com.

 From early years I felt a deep connection to dreams.
 I began working with Rodger Kamenetz in 2009 and have worked one-on-one with clients since 2014.
 I feel a passion for sharing ways to experience the healing and loving presences in dreams, and to feel these presences flow into waking life.
 Embodied contemplative practices arising from dream moments are a vital part of my practice.
 I live in the New Orleans area and work with clients in person, or by phone or Skype.
 I can be found at dreamwellspring.com.